Mattress: History

+A third-century BCE papyrus mentions a man named Krotos who is "waiting in Jaffa for an opportunity of exporting... and mattresses."

 The word mattress derives from the Arabic مَطْرَحٌ (maṭraḥ) which means "something thrown down" or "place where something is thrown down" and hence "mat, cushion".
-During the Crusades, Europeans adopted the Middle Eastern method of sleeping on cushions on the floor, and the word materas eventually descended into Middle English through the Romance languages.
-The oldest known mattress dates to around 77,000 years ago and it's from South Africa.
+During the Crusades, Europeans adopted one of the Middle Eastern methods of sleeping on cushions on the floor since sleeping on beds in the Middle East was for the wealthy.
+The word materas eventually descended into Middle English through the Romance languages.
+The oldest known mattress dates to around 77,000 years ago from South Africa and consisted of layers of twigs and leaves, notably including the leaves from Cryptocarya woodii which serves as a natural insect repellent and is believed to have served the additional purpose of repelling mosquitos.
+Preventing or reducing the number of mosquito bites would have reduced the chance malaria, which continues to be spread by mosquitos throughout Africa to this day and has been estimated to be the single most common cause of death among humans historically, estimated to have caused the death of roughly half of humans that have ever lived throughout history.

 Early mattresses contained a variety of natural materials including straw, feathers or horsehair.
 In the first half of the 20th century, a typical mattress sold in North America had an innerspring core and cotton batting or fiberfill.
 Modern mattresses usually contain either an inner spring core or materials such as latex, viscoelastic or other flexible polyurethane foams.
 Other fill components include insulator pads over the coils that prevent the bed's upholstery layers from cupping down into the innerspring, as well as polyester fiberfill in the bed's top upholstery layers.
 In 1899 James Marshall introduced the first individually wrapped pocketed spring coil mattress now commonly known as Marshall coils.

 In North America, the typical mattress sold today is an innerspring; however, there is increasing interest in all-foam beds and hybrid beds, which include both an innerspring and high-end foams such as viscoelastic or latex in the comfort layers.
 In Europe, polyurethane foam cores and latex cores have long been popular.
 These make up a much larger proportion of the mattresses sold in the continent.